Viral hemorrhagic fever: Causes

-The pathogen that caused the cocoliztli epidemics in Mexico of 1545 and 1576 is still unknown, and the 1545 epidemic may have been bacterial rather than viral.
+In September 2012 scientists reported the discovery of a member of the Rhabdoviridae family potentially causing hemorrhagic fever.
+In a 2009 outbreak of acute hemorrhagic fever they discovered a new viral genome in one of the three people affected.
+The virus was named Bas-Congo virus.
+The virus could not be isolated and has since then not been detected in any other patient, raising doubts on whether the virus is actually the causative agent of a disease.

 Pathophysiology

 Different hemorrhagic fever viruses act on the body differently, resulting in variable symptoms.
 In most VHFs, several mechanisms likely contribute to symptoms, including liver damage, disseminated intravascular coagulation (DIC), and bone marrow dysfunction.
 In DIC, small blood clots form in blood vessels throughout the body, removing platelets necessary for clotting from the bloodstream and reducing clotting ability.
 DIC is thought to cause bleeding in Rift Valley, Marburg, and Ebola fevers.
 For filoviral hemorrhagic fevers, there are four general mechanisms of pathogenesis.
 The first mechanism is the dissemination of the virus due to suppressed responses by macrophages and dendritic cell (antigen-presenting cells).
 The second mechanism is prevention of antigen specific immune response.
 The third mechanism is apoptosis of lymphocytes.
 The fourth mechanism is when infected macrophages interact with toxic cytokines, leading to diapedesis and coagulation deficiency.
 From the vascular perspective, the virus will infect vascular endothelial cells, leading to the reorganization of the VE-cadherin catenin complex (a protein important in cell adhesion).
 This reorganization creates intercellular gaps in endothelial cells.
 The gaps lead to increased endothelial permeability and allow blood to escape from the vascular circulatory system.

 The reasons for variation among patients infected with the same virus are unknown but stem from a complex system of virus-host interactions.
 Dengue fever becomes more virulent during a second infection by means of antibody-dependent enhancement.
 After the first infection, macrophages display antibodies on their cell membranes specific to the dengue virus.
 By attaching to these antibodies, dengue viruses from a second infection are better able to infect the macrophages, thus reducing the immune system's ability to fight off infection.